In any comprehensive estate plan, a letter of instruction (LOI) is an important component. An…

-The following are eligible designated beneficiaries who are entitled to the stretch:
+The following are eligible designated beneficiaries entitled to stretch the 10-year rule:

 - Surviving spouse of the deceased retirement account owner

-- A minor child of the deceased account owner (subject, however, to the 10-year payout rule once the beneficiary reaches the age of majority)
+- A minor child of the deceased account owner (however, the 10-year payout rule applies once the beneficiary reaches the age of majority)

 - A beneficiary who is disabled or chronically ill